 Prokopenko supposedly tried to influence editorial policy at RBC and suppress stories that did not tow the official government line, including stories related to Ukraine.
 Other text messages allegedly show Prokopenko’s close communication with the Roskomnadzor leadership, such as a discussion about prosecuting the creator of the popular nationalist website Sputnik & Pogrom for promoting extremism.
 (Prokopenko apparently argued against doing this.)
-To some, the Prokopenko text-message leak suspiciously reveals nothing illegal or even all that bad in the actions of state officials.

 In one exchange, Roskomnadzor deputy head Maxim Ksenzov allegedly texted Prokopenko about his readiness to block the BBC in Russia after the outlet published a story about activists in Siberia supporting a devolution of political power away from Moscow.
 Prokopenko supposedly advised against the move, however, warning Ksenzov that blocking the BBC in Russia could put Russia Today’s position in the United Kingdom at risk, and Ksenzov never followed through with the action.